tedhudek/poplink/README.md

 Note the double backslash required on the local path.

-We recommend binding the command to a hotkey.
+We recommend binding the `poplink` command to a hotkey.
 Press F1 and choose `Preferences: Open Keyboard Shortcuts File` and add a block like this:

 ```
  { "key": "f10",